 Income from the reversal of provisions and expense from allocation to provisions primarily concern provisions relating to insurance business.
-The expense from allocation to provisions also includes an amount of € 9 million (€ 36 million) provided for the bank levy set in accordance with the Restructuring Fund Regulation.
+The expense from allocation to provisions also includes an amount of \leqslant 17 million (\leqslant 37 million) provided for the bank levy set in accordance with the Restructuring Fund Regulation.

-Other operating income from insurance business is primarily the result of premium income ((€ 235 million (€ 231 million)) and income from insurance contracts (€ 4 million (€ 6 million)).
+Other operating income from insurance business is primarily the result of premium income ((\in 307 million (\in 295 million)) and income from reinsurance business (\in 12 million (\in 15 million)).

-Income from other business includes income from the disposal of receivables ( $\leqslant$ 15 million ( $\leqslant$ 0 million)), income from the chartering of ships relating to restructuring commitments in lending business ( $\leqslant$ 8 million ( $\leqslant$ 10 million)), and income from the derecognition of other liabilities ( $\leqslant$ 7 million).
+Income from other business includes income from the disposal of receivables (\leqslant 15 million (\leqslant 36 million)), income from the chartering of ships relating to restructuring commitments in lending business (\leqslant 15 million (\leqslant 19 million)) and rental income from investment property (\leqslant 6 million (\leqslant 5 million)).

-Other operating expenses from insurance business mainly comprise indemnity expenses (€ 72 million (€ 66 million)) and expenses from deferred reinsurance contracts (€ 9 million (€ 12 million)).
+Other operating expenses from insurance business mainly comprise indemnity expenses (€ 145 million (€ 121 million)) and expenses from deferred reinsurance contracts (€ 25 million (€ 24 million)).

-Expenses from other business primarily include expenses from the derecognition of other liabilities ( $\leqslant$ 7 million ( $\leqslant$ 0 million)) and expenses to generate charter income from ships ( $\leqslant$ 5 million).

-The expenses from other business also include unscheduled depreciation in the amount of $\in$ 5 million ( $\in$ 0 million).
-This is the result of a fall in the market value of ships due to the crisis in the shipping market.
+Expenses from other business essentially comprise expenses from the disposal of other liabilities (\in 35 million (\in 0 million)), expenses to generate charter income from ships (\in 10 million (\in 13 million)), expenses from the redemption of debt securities issued by the bank (\in 10 million (\in 29 million)) and expenses from the disposal of receivables (\in 5 million (\in 18 million)).
+The expenses from other business also include unscheduled depreciation in the amount of \in 9 million (\in 0 million).
+This is the result of a fall in the market value of ships due to the continuing crisis in the shipping market.